 Insulinomas are the most common functional pancreatic neuroendocrine tumors (PNETs).
-They result from growth of islet cells that produce excess insulin.
+They result from the growth of islet cells that produce excess insulin.
 Insulinomas may be associated with multiple endocrine neoplasia type 1 (MEN1) or Wermer syndrome.
 Only 10% of insulinomas are malignant (National Cancer Institute [NCI], 2018).

 Diagnosis